What is your admission process?

 How strong is your secondary academic program?

 We believe that we have the strongest academic program in the city, and probably in the country.
-In spite of our small size, we offer a full range of Advanced Placement (AP) courses, including AP Environmental Science, AP Calculus, AP English Language and Composition, AP English Literature and Composition, AP Spanish Literature, AP Human Geography, and AP Visual Arts: Drawing.
-Our students consistently perform well on the AP exams and receive recognition in the form of scholarships and/or university credit while they are still in high school.
+In spite of our small size, we offer a full range of Advanced Placement (AP) courses, including AP Environmental Science, AP Calculus AB, AP Computer Science Principles, AP English Language and Composition, AP English Literature and Composition, AP Spanish Literature and Composition, AP Human Geography, and AP Studio Art: Drawing.
+Our students consistently perform well on the AP exams and receive recognition in the form of scholarships and/or university credit.
+AP courses change every year based on students needs and interests.
 We have a rigorous university-preparatory curriculum and very high standards for our students.
 For those students who are not yet ready for the AP courses, we offer alternative classes.

 What is Inquiry-Based / Hands-on / Discovery Learning?

 As our names states, we are a discovery school.
 Learning takes place daily through inquiry-based and hands-on opportunities, which means that our students learn by doing.
 It involves the child in a total learning experience which enhances the child's ability to think critically.
 Hands-on learning, however, is not simply manipulating things.
 It is engaging in in-depth investigations with objects, materials, phenomena and ideas, and drawing meaning and understanding from those experiences.
 A hands-on approach requires students to become active participants instead of passive learners who listen to lectures or watch films.
 Laboratory and field activities are traditional methods of giving students hands-on experiences.
 With technology, students can now participate in a non- traditional form of hands-on education through the use of computers and other electronic devices.

 What special classes do you offer?